viewing Apigee X documentation.

 View Apigee Edge documentation.

-Trace is a tool for troubleshooting and monitoring API proxies running on Apigee.
-Trace lets you probe the details of each step through an API proxy flow.
-Apigee lets you collect trace data, which shows the entire request/response flow of your API proxies.
+Debug is a tool for troubleshooting and monitoring API proxies running on Apigee.
+The Debug tool lets you probe the details of each step through an API proxy flow.
+Apigee lets you collect debug data, which shows the entire request/response flow of your API proxies.
 This includes all request/response parameters along with transformations applied to them at policy execution time.
 This is important for debugging and troubleshooting during API proxy development and deployment.

-Create and manage debug sessions using the Trace tool via the UI or API, as described in Using Trace.
-Alternatively, you can download debug sessions and view and analyze them offline, as described in Using Offline Trace.
+Create and manage debug sessions using the Debug tool using the UI or API, as described in Using Debug.
+Alternatively, you can download debug sessions and view and analyze them offline, as described in Using Offline Debug.

 Note the following:

-- Apigee Support has read-only permission to Trace data.
+- Apigee Support has read-only permission to Debug data.